 A human digestive system is a group of organs.
-The primary goal of the digestive system is to break down large food molecules into small molecules.
+The primary goal of the digestive system is to break down large food molecules into smaller ones.
 The human body absorbs these small molecules easily.
 It is from the food we consume that we derive energy to perform our daily chores.
-Also, the food that we eat helps in maintaining the integrity of the body, carry out growth, repair, and maintenance of the body.
+Also, the food that we eat helps to carry out the growth, repair, and maintenance of the body.
 Cells in the human body utilise biomolecules and enzymes, and hence, carry out the respiratory chain.
 All these biomolecules and enzymes are derived from the food that we consume.
 How is the food that we eat made available to each and every cell of the body?
 This is made possible only with the help of our digestive system, with the help of which food is digested and absorbed in our body.

 Parts of the Digestive System